© 2023 Direct Learning Systems, Inc. All rights reserved. Crafted by FirstWire

-In last week’s post, Pitfalls of Research and How to Avoid Them Part 1, Paula Morrow shared how not using your writing research in the right way can lead to rejection letters from editors.
+In last week’s post, Research Pitfalls and How to Avoid Them Part 1, Paula Morrow shared how not using your writing research in the right way can lead to rejection letters from editors.
 Today, Paula reveals even more ways to make sure you’re making that research work for you.

 This article is just one of 11 in-depth articles about research IFW’s SEARCHING: A RESEARCH GUIDE FOR WRITERS.
 For more practical research tips and techniques, go get the book in the IFW Bookstore.